 You Can Get Pregnant During Your Period

 So how exactly can you get pregnant during your period?
-This is primarily a risk for women with shorter cycles.
-Ovulation typically comes at the mid-point of your cycle — so, if you're a woman with a 30-day cycle, you'd ovulate 15 days in.
-The egg only survives for 24 hours following ovulation, so in this scenario, you aren't at risk of getting accidentally pregnant on your period.
+This is primarily a risk for people with shorter cycles.
+Ovulation typically comes at the mid-point of your cycle — so, if you have a 30-day cycle, you'd ovulate 15 days in.
+The egg only survives for 24 hours following ovulation, so in this scenario, becoming pregnant during your period is not a major risk.

 This all isn't to say that everyone can or will get pregnant if you have unprotected sex during your period.
 But know that it's a bigger gamble than you probably thought (especially if your cycles vary in length from month to month) — and using protection is the only way to better ensure that you eggo remains unpreggo.

-You Can Get Pregnant And Still Have A Period
+You Can Be Pregnant And Still Think You're Getting A Period